jackkershaw/daily-challenges/README.md

 - Improved desktop css to show all the content.
 - Added animations using [Animista](https://animista.net).
 - Rebuilt with Tailwind CSS and modern Next.js functionality.
 This involved rewriting basic js logic in next.js client components.
+- Added feature to add your own challenges, using state and localStorage to store new challenges.
+Used isValidUrl to ensure that users input working urls for challenge sites.
+- Split code into components, for easier reusability and to improve developer experience.
 - Used [drag and drop kit to make the buttons drag and droppable](https://docs.dndkit.com/presets/sortable)